Google Sets Mobile Deadline

 Third, use SEMRush to determine your positions for your mobile keyword positions.
 By using SEMRush and Google Webmaster Tools, you compare your keyword positions on organic versus your mobile organic keyword positioning.

 Fourth, combine your mobile search research into one spreadsheet.
-Using the categories listed in the spreadsheet below to highlight the differences in the click through ratios between the Desktop and Mobile searches.
-As you can see from the graphs below, first place position for a keyword on a desktop has a lower click through ratio (19.3%) compared to a mobile click through ration (27.7%):
+Using the categories listed in the spreadsheet below to highlight the differences in the click-through ratios between the Desktop and Mobile searches.
+As you can see from the graphs below, first place position for a keyword on a desktop has a lower click-through ratio (19.3%) compared to a mobile click-through ration (27.7%):

-Looking back at the example of Moz.com we used above, here is a sample spreadsheet of how their site would be affected by the algorithm change.
 They could still lose 3% of their total web traffic to their site, even though they do not receive a large portion of their traffic from mobile.
 For a website that receives hundreds of thousands of visitors every month, this could be a big problem.
 If this were a site that had a significant mobile presence, it could be disastrous.
 The reason for this is simple.
 Many sites like Moz have lower rankings on mobile searches.
 This trend will accelerate after April.
 By calculating the problem now, you have a better understanding of how to fix it over the next month.

-The Google Mobile search algorithm change has been in the work for years.
-As more and more of the general population around world use their smartphones and other wireless devices, it only makes sense to have a mobile website strategy.
+The Google Mobile search algorithm change has been in the works for years.
+As more and more of the general population around the world use their smartphones and other wireless devices, it only makes sense to have a mobile website strategy.
 That is why for the past year or two, any developer worth their salt installed mobile responsive themes to help small businesses cope with this rising demand.
 However, many sites that have not been updated recently are at risk.